ParAlg/gbbs/docs/introduction.md

 ## Benchmarks
 This part of the site provides a problem-based benchmark specifications for each of the problems supported by GBBS.
-We provide an overview of the benchmarks in the [overview page](/test_website/docs/benchmark/overview).
-Links to the benchmarks can also be found below:
+Links to the benchmarks can be found below:

 ### Shortest Path Problems
 * [Breadth-First Search](benchmarks/sssp/breadth_first_search)